Mental Health Facilities Cheshire, CT

 Yale New Haven Hospital Childrens Day Hospital - 3.9 miles from Cheshire, CT

 Yale New Haven Hospital Childrens Day Hospital is a mental health facility in New Haven, CT, located at 1450 Chapel Street, in the 6511 zip code.
 Yale New Haven Hospital Childrens Day Hospital provides partial hospitalization/day treatment.
-Yale New Haven Hospital Childrens Day Hospital provides behavior modification, trauma therapy and psychotropic medication to children / adolescents.
-Yale New Haven Hospital Childrens Day Hospital also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with trauma.
-Some other services available at Yale New Haven Hospital Childrens Day Hospital include case management, family psychoeducation and diet and exercise counseling.
+Yale New Haven Hospital Childrens Day Hospital provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Yale New Haven Hospital Childrens Day Hospital also supports children/adolescents with serious emotional disturbance, people with trauma and patients with eating disorders.
+Some other services available at Yale New Haven Hospital Childrens Day Hospital include family psychoeducation, diet and exercise counseling and education services.

 Learn More